stegano/winston-s3-transport/README.md

   s3TransportConfig: {
     bucket: "my-bucket",
     groupId: (logInfo: any) => {
-      // Group logs with user IDs and store them in memory.
+      // Group logs with `userId` value and store them in memory.
-      // If the user ID does not exist, we will use the `anonymous` group. return logInfo?.message?.userId || "anonymous";
+      // If the `userId` value does not exist, we will use the `anonymous` group. return logInfo?.message?.userId || "anonymous";
     },
     bucketPath: (groupId: string = "default") => {